haskell-foundation/foundation/docs/index.md

 Introduction
 ============

-Foundation is an haskell project to implement a modern & performant standard library with various centrally maintained functionalities.
+Foundation is a Haskell project to implement a modern & performant standard library with various centrally maintained functionalities.

 Haskell's base has been designed a while ago and shows its age.
 For better or